-The three years of 15% increases from FY07 to FY09 saw NapaSan return to match the regional average SSC.
-Since then, other agencies have increased their SSCs at rates greater than NapaSan's, resulting in NapaSan's rate being lower than the regional average.
+In comparison to other agencies, NapaSan's rate is lower than the regional average.
+In March 2016, the NapaSan Board approved an annual 15% rate increase for both FY17 and FY18, an increase of 6% in FY19, an increase of 5% in FY20, and an increase of 4% in FY21.
+Even with the rate increases for the last five years, NapaSan's rate remains lower than most other regional agencies since other agencies have increased their SSCs rates as well.
 While a lower than average rate is beneficial to rate payers, it may also be an indication that the rate is not keeping up with operational costs, maintenance demands and the necessary capital improvements.